My Cat Is Sleeping With Their Head Up, Is That Normal? What Science Tells Us

 Cats sleeping with their head up in the loaf position are typically alert and in a light catnap sleep.
 When catching a good night’s rest, they will most likely have a different position that allows for a deeper sleep.

-Cats sleeping with their head up is a completely normal behavior, but if you notice that this is the only position your cat stays in for hours at a time, then there might be an underlying reason why they are doing so.
+Cats sleeping with their head up is completely normal behavior, but if you notice that this is the only position your cat stays in for hours at a time, then there might be an underlying reason why they are doing so.

 Respiratory Issues